 We are a leading developer of semiconductor processing solutions for video that enable high-definition, or HD, video capture, sharing and display.
+A device that captures video includes four primary components: a lens, an image sensor, a video processor and storage memory.
+The video processor converts raw video input into a format that can be stored and distributed efficiently.
 We combine our processor design capabilities with our expertise in video and image processing algorithms and software to provide a technology platform that is designed to be easily scalable across multiple applications and enable rapid and efficient product development.
 Our system-on-a-chip, or SoC, designs fully integrate HD video processing, image processing, audio processing and system functions onto a single chip, delivering exceptional video and image quality, differentiated functionality and low power consumption.

 We sell our solutions to leading original design manufacturers, or ODMs, and original equipment manufacturers, or OEMs, globally.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
-In the camera markets, our solutions enable the creation of high-quality video content primarily for wearable sports cameras, Internet Protocol, or IP, security cameras, unmanned aerial vehicle, or UAV, cameras and automotive aftermarket cameras.
+In the camera market, our solutions enable the creation of high-quality video content primarily for wearable sports cameras, Internet Protocol, or IP, security cameras, unmanned aerial vehicle cameras, also referred to as UAVs, drones or flying cameras, and automotive aftermarket cameras.
 In the infrastructure market, our solutions efficiently manage IP video traffic, broadcast encoding, transcoding and IP video delivery applications.